Roosevelt Hotel (Manhattan): Interior

 The Roosevelt Hotel's interior was described as being in an "early American" style.
 Many of the public rooms were intended to resemble 18th- and 19th-century buildings in the former Thirteen Colonies.
 For instance, the hotel included replicas of decorative details from 18th- and 19th-century mansions, such as Homewood in Baltimore, Maryland; the Octagon House in Washington, D.C.; Gordon House in Savannah, Georgia; and Gibbs House in Charleston, South Carolina.
 The early American style was also chosen for practical reasons, as it was cheaper than any other architectural style, especially given the high costs of developing the hotel above the railroad tracks.
 Unlike most buildings in the U.S., the first floor was one story above the ground floor.

 The Roosevelt had 30000 sqft of meeting and exhibit space, including two ballrooms and 17 additional meeting rooms ranging in size from 300 to 1100 sqft.
 It had a business center, a concierge, fitness center, safety deposit boxes, valet laundry, valet or self-parking, and 15 retail tenants.
 The hotel originally had about 658000 ft2, of which 69 percent was revenue-producing space such as storefronts, restaurants, and guestrooms.
-Some of the Roosevelt's "utility spaces" (such as the beauty parlor, barber shop, and Turkish bath) were placed above ground, rather than in the basement, as was common in older hotels.
+Some of the Roosevelt's "utility spaces" (such as the beauty parlor, barber shop, and the Victorian-style Turkish baths) were placed above ground, rather than in the basement, as was common in older hotels.
 Members of the public could visit the lobby even if they were not guests of the hotel, and the lobby became a popular tourist attraction.